 I thought about bicycling to the place I stayed in Allston in 1972.
 But I couldn't figure out where on the map it was.
 It needs some web research first.

-I decided to eat at Tamarind Bay.
+I decided to eat at Tamarind Bay at 75 Winthrop St [now closed].
 It was the third of the Indian restaurants that was on Beacon Street out past my guesthouse.
 The restaurant specializes in coastal Indian cuisine.
 The people running it are Northern Indians.
 The coastal bit is just their scheme for the restaurant.
 I ordered a Kerala dish.
 It was bland.
 Even the chick pea pappadum was bland.
 The more common lentils ones are better.
 In this suburban location, with no Indian clientele at all, the food has been severely tamed.
 [Later in the week I ate at their location off Harvard Square.
 The food was much better than here.]

 I headed back to my guesthouse as it was getting dark.
 I brought my bike in and folded it partway.